Zoites/zoites.github.io/contents/home.md

-At Smicoast Consulting, we provide coaching to help you achieve your career goals.
-We implement AI and informatics solutions for your organization to optimize your workflows, leading to lower costs and increased revenue generation.
-We provide training tailored to you and your team to speed up upskilling.
-We enhance any stage of your writing process.
-Our services are drawn from our 7+ years of experience working in corporate America for Fortune 500 companies and over 10+ years in academia, including earning a PhD from the world’s top universities.
+At Smicoast Consulting, we provide coaching to help you achieve your career goals with a systematic approach guided by our 7+ years of experience working in corporate America for Fortune 500 companies and over 10+ years in academia, including earning a PhD from the world’s top universities.
+We also provide the following services:
+  - Implement AI and informatics solutions for your organization to optimize your workflows, leading to lower costs and increased revenue generation.
+  - Deliver training tailored to you and your team to speed up upskilling.
+  - Enhance any stage of your writing process.

 #### Contact
 Email: ousman[dot]mahmud[at]gmail.com